 Marriage contracts can be used to get around one very important right dealing with your family home.
 The law says that both you and your partner have the right to half of the value of your family home.
 The value of your home is shared along with the other assets and debts when you separate.
 This is true no matter who owns the home and who paid for it.
 It is also true even if one of you owned the home before you got married.
 Your partner may ask you to sign a marriage contract that says that the value of the home or other property will not be shared, or that your share will be an amount that is less than it should be.
 The law allows marriage contracts to say this.

 A separation agreement is another kind of domestic contract.
 You can use a separation agreement to decide how to deal with issues when you and your partner separate.
 You can have a separation agreement if you were married or if you lived in a common law relationship.
-A separation agreement can talk about custody and access for children, financial support, and how property will be divided.
+A separation agreement can talk about about decision-making responsibility and parenting time for children, financial support, and how property will be divided.

 You and your partner may choose to use a separation agreement to resolve these issues because: